 The Review has undergone a number of stylistic changes both in image, layout and referencing.
 In 1973, the cover of the Review changed from its original fawn colour to orange and white and reincorporated the image of the angel seen earlier in The Summons.
 The Review was typeset outside the Law School until 1994, when it was produced in-house for the first time.
 In 1995, the Review adopted the motto and colours synonymous with the University of Melbourne — royal blue and white — and added to the existing angel crest the University's motto 'Postera Crescam Laude', translated as 'I shall grow in the esteem of future generations'.
 From 1998, the number of editions published each year was increased from two to three.

 In 1998, the Melbourne University Law Review Association published the Australian Guide to Legal Citation, which provides Australia with a uniform system of legal citation, akin to the Bluebook in the United States and the Canadian Guide to Uniform Legal Citation in Canada.
-The Australian Guide to Legal Citation is now in its third edition; its updates meeting demand for greater guidance and access to citation practices across a broader range of legal material and jurisdictions.
+The Australian Guide to Legal Citation is now in its fourth edition; its updates meeting demand for greater guidance and access to citation practices across a broader range of legal material and jurisdictions.
 The AGLC is now relied upon by over 30 universities and journals in Australia, as well as internationally, as a basis for uniform legal citation.

 The Editorial Board of the Review comprises students of the Melbourne Law School at The University of Melbourne.
 Any law student at The University of Melbourne who has completed at least one semester of law is eligible to apply for membership of the Editorial Board.

 Applications for membership are sought in the first weeks of each semester.
 All applicants are required to complete a substantial practical exercise which involves proofreading an extract of text and verifying the sources cited within it.
 All prospective applicants are encouraged to attend an information session which is usually held early in each academic semester.
 This information session provides additional information concerning membership of the Review and the application process.
+Prospective members are encouraged to sign up to the Review mailing list.

 Applicants are assessed on the basis of their performance in a practical exercise, academic aptitude, proofreading skills, editing skills and enthusiasm.
 Students with skills in information technology, business management and marketing are also encouraged to apply.
 Short-listed applicants are then invited to attend a brief interview with the Editors, who make the final decision regarding appointment to the Review’s Editorial Board.